 Zones

-The concept of zones in firewalld, the underlying firewall in ViciBox, is applied globally to all connections.
-This means that any network traffic recieved on any network interface can be moved to a specific zone if it matches a rule.
-The default zone assigned to the network interface is only used when no other matching rule was found.
+The concept of zones in firewalld is applied globally to all connections.
+Any network traffic received on any network interface can be moved to a specific zone if it matches a rule.
+The default zone assigned to the network interface is only used when no other matching rule is found.

 Public